Desimone Engineers and Zaha Hadid Architecture – “One Thousand Museum”

 What do I mean by calling Miami spicy?
 Let me give you a little preview of our day-to-day.
 You are able to enjoy the ideal, bliss-like climate all year long (Caliente!?); while also expecting drastic and aggressive changes in weather during the day (Ay, Caramba!) ☀️.
 You can enjoy the fresh breeze by the ocean while dipping your feet in the warm sand any day of the week (Que Rico!), and also experience the adrenaline kick when driving during our famous hostile storms (Ay, Dios Mio!).
 Also, these storms somehow seem to always happen during rush hour.
 Let me put it this way if Miami were a person, she would definitely be a Sagittarius; fun but wild.

 Miami’s transformation is constant, fast, and to some extent unexpected.
-Without a doubt, the architectural diversity compliments vibrant energy the city irradiates.
+Without a doubt, the architectural diversity compliments the vibrant energy that the city irradiates.
 Consequently, after describing the crazy weather conditions we face, I can assume that any structural engineer who is reading this may understand why the team at Desimone had their work cut out for them when calculating the One Thousand Museum here in Miami.
 Being the engineer on record for this 62-story was no walk-in-the-park considering all the variables that had to be accounted for.
 Thankfully, engineering and architecture professionals, such as Zaha Hadid Architects and Desimone Engineering Consultants, are qualified to create spectacular but secure designs.
 Because of them, we are able to enjoy our amazing city while being safe from these radical circumstances.
 (Phew!)

 Even though the city’s architectural scene is like no other, my favorite part about living in Miami is you are able to meet people from all over the globe.
 Every day you learn and share all kinds of behaviors from different cultures of the world.
 With this in mind, if we are able to enjoy this gathering of cultures Miami generously gives us, why not try to share this with the world from a designer’s perspective?
 Eastern Engineering Group is building moments between engineering and architectural professionals by launching our new initiative for students called “What’s the Scope?”.